adarsh-murthy/github-dashboard/README.md

 In this project, local default cache is used but you can switch it out for any caching backend.

+### Frontend

 Single template is rendered with different context.
 The UI is kept simple.
+You have a single form to Input the organization and select a filter.
+If successful, you will see a list of repositories for the specified organization hyperlinked to the repository.
+If not, you see the respective error.